devoworm/Proposals-Public-Lectures/GSoC/2021/Onboarding/Onboarding Guide.md

 OpenWorm Movement Database (_C. elegans_ movement behavior)  [link](http://movement.openworm.org/)

 __Types of Biological Analysis__
-Some of the biological analyses utilized using our data extraction techniques and secondary data sets include temporal analysis, network science, and topological data analysis.
+Some of the biological analyses utilized using our data extraction techniques and secondary data sets include temporal analysis, network science, and quantitative cross-species comparative analysis.
 We often discuss these topics at our weekly meetings.
-We also use data acquisition to inform theoretical models and bui;d simulations of developmental processes.
+We also use data acquisition to inform theoretical models and build simulations of developmental processes.

+__Sample papers__
+Data-theoretical synthesis: Alicea, B., Gordon, R., and Portegys, T.E.
+(2021).
+[Data-theoretical Synthesis of the Early Developmental Process](https://www.biorxiv.org/content/10.1101/282004v4). _Neuroinformatics_, doi:10.1007/s12021-020-09508-1.

+Network Science: Alicea, B. and Gordon R. (2018).
+[Cell Differentiation Processes as Spatial Networks: identifying four-dimensional structure in embryogenesis](https://peerj.com/preprints/26587/). _BioSystems_, 173, 235-246.

+Quantitative cross-species comparative analysis: Alicea, B. and Gordon, R. (2016).
+[Quantifying Mosaic Development: Towards an Evo-Devo Postmodern Synthesis of the Evolution of Development Via Differentiation Trees of Embryos](http://www.mdpi.com/2079-7737/5/3/33). _Biology_, 5(3), 33.

+Temporal analysis: Alicea, B., Parent, J., and Singh, U. (2021).
+[Periodicity in the Embryo: emergence of order in space, diffusion of order in time](https://www.biorxiv.org/content/10.1101/2021.01.06.425581v2). _Biosystems_, 204, 104405.

+Developmental Connectomics: Alicea, B. (2017).
+[The Emergent Connectome in Caenorhabditis elegans Embryogenesis](https://doi.org/10.1101/146035). _BioSystems_, 173, 247-255.